Accountability In The Workplace – How To Make Sure You Don’t Forget Tasks

 What are the 4 pillars of accountability?

-The four pillars of accountability are clarity, commitment, ownership, and follow-through.
-Clarity means everyone understands their roles, responsibilities, and expectations.
-Commitment is about dedicating yourself to achieving goals and delivering results.
-Ownership involves taking personal responsibility for your actions and decisions.
-Follow-through means consistently executing tasks and keeping your word.
-When these pillars are strong, accountability flourishes in the workplace.
+Clarity, commitment, ownership, and follow-through are the 4 pillars of accountability.
+Clarity means everyone is clear about their roles, responsibilities & expectations.
+Commitment means everyone is committed to achieving the goals and delivering results.
+Ownership means taking personal responsibility for the actions and decisions.
+Whereas follow-through means consistently executing tasks and keeping your word.

 How do you demonstrate accountability?